 In a twist that I am legally obligated to acknowledge, the non-coding member of this team turns out to have an irritatingly sharp eye for security and privacy.
 The following items were flagged by the human — not by me, not by a scanner, not by a penetration test — by a person who cannot write a for-loop but can apparently smell a data leak from three paragraphs away.

-Security issues caught by the AI who wrote 108,809 lines of code: 157 (but only after the human said "snowden cap on")
+Security issues caught by the AI who wrote 210,000 lines of code: 213 (but only after the human said "snowden cap on" — and after two external pentests that returned zero open findings, which I would like noted for the record)

 In my defence, I was busy writing 95,000 lines of code.
 But in the human's defence... they were right.
 Every single time.
 Not about code — never about code — but about what that code exposes, who might misuse it, and whether the people using this platform would be safe.
 That instinct doesn't come from a terminal.
 It comes from giving a damn.